-PROJECT D4 FISH HABITAT AND PASSAGE IMPROVEMENT
+PROJECT D4FISH HABITAT AND PASSAGE IMPROVEMENT

 This project helps restore and maintain healthy fish populations, especially steelhead, by improving fish passage and habitat.
-Sites may include Alamitos Creek at Lake Almaden and County of Santa Clara-owned Ogier Ponds in the Coyote watershed, where human-made creek alterations disrupt fish migration.
-The project, which includes coordinating and partnering with other external parties, incorporates studies of streams throughout the county to determine what and where habitat improvements will most benefit steelhead.
-These studies can be used by several regional partners to implement complementary habitat enhancements.
+Sites may include Alamitos Creek at Almaden Lake and County of Santa Clara-owned Ogier Ponds, where human-made creek alterations disrupt fish migration.
+Project D4, which includes coordinating and partnering with other external parties, incorporates studies of streams throughout the county to determine what and where habitat improvements will most benefit steelhead.
+These studies can be used by regional partners to implement complementary habitat enhancements.

 The project also continues funding to place instream gravel, boulders, large wood, or other features to enhance fish habitat at appropriate locations.
 By adding natural stream features such as large wood, we can create habitat to provide refuge during fish migration, prolonged drought, or extreme rainfall events.
-Additionally, habitat restoration can improve ecosystem function and creates conditions with increased resiliency to climate change.
+Additionally, habitat restoration can improve ecosystem function and increase resiliency to climate change.

 By restoring natural functions, issues such as water quality may be less exacerbated and native species can continue to flourish and adapt.